TheMicronauts/TORAIZ-AS-1-Help/README.md

 While playback is stopped, the most direct way to remotely adjust the state and timbre of a MIDI instrument from Cubase and Nuendo is to enable _Acoustic Feedback_ in the _List Editor_, then enter CCs manually and scroll through their values (assuming, of course, that no _Preferences_ interfere with this functionality).

-Therefore, I have created a dedicated MIDI pattern (_Part_ in Cubendo-speak) containing every CC used by the AS-1, along with descriptive text (in the form of _Score_ or _Text Events_—named differently depending on where you are within the software, sigh).
+Therefore, and as is my habit with all my MIDI instruments, I have created a dedicated MIDI pattern (_Part_ in Cubendo-speak) containing every CC used by the AS-1, along with descriptive text (in the form of _Score_ or _Text Events_—named differently depending on where you are within the software, sigh).

 Placed anywhere on a MIDI track, this _Part_ allows for quick adjustments and then, on playback, ensures the instrument recalls the settings at that specific moment in time—for instance, at the start of a song to restore its initial state (where it can also act as a panic button).
 Not only does it spare you from menu-diving, but it greatly reduces the need for managing presets, internal memory, Program Changes, or SysEx dumps.